Personalized Card Recommendations

 Get Started

-Transfer / redemption angle: Examples: Air Canada Aeroplan, British Airways, Flying Blue, Turkish, Singapore, Wyndham, Choice; new partners added Sept.
-2025 include Qatar Airways and JAL.
+• Transfer / redemption angle: Air Canada Aeroplan, British Airways, Flying Blue, Turkish, Singapore, Wyndham, Choice, plus newer partners including Qatar Airways and JAL.

-• Why it’s worth considering:This is one of the rare ‘premium’ cards where the annual fee can be outweighed by built-in value (travel credit + anniversary miles).
+• One of the rare “premium” cards where the annual fee can be offset by built-in value (annual travel credit + anniversary miles).

 • If you want simple rewards and premium travel perks, this one hits the middle perfectly.